dmachard/dmachard.github.io/content/posts/0002-ntpd-logs-elk.md

 tags: ["ntp", 'logs', 'howto']
 ---

-# Extracting NTPd statistics for usage indicators
+# Extracting NTPd Statistics for usage indicators

 In this blog post, we will look to extract NTP statitics and visualizing these statistics on dashboards.